-FTGS Produce promotes organic and fairtrade agriculture and a sustainable food trade while cultivating enduring partnerships with growers and customers.
+FTGS Produce promotes organic agriculture and a sustainable food trade while cultivating enduring partnerships with growers and customers.
 We operate on the principles of innovation, education, and superior customer service to distribute premium certified organic and fairtrade coffee, cocoa, herbs and spices, dried fruits, rice, fruits and vegetables to our diverse customer base.

 We are committed to support and inspire farmers about regenerative and sustainable agriculture, be profitable and to grow nutrient dense mineral rich food for all of us.

 Dr. Frank Hu, a Harvard scientist, finished a 20-year study on the effects of coffee on the human body.
 People who drink more coffee it turns out, live longer.